Staffordshire/Warwickshire 1: Original teams

-Staffordshire/Warwickshire 1 honours
+Staffordshire/Warwickshire 1 Honours

 Staffordshire/Warwickshire (1987–1992)

 The original Staffordshire/Warwickshire was a tier 7 league with promotion up to Midlands 2 West and relegation down to either Staffordshire 1 or Warwickshire 1.

 Staffordshire/Warwickshire 1 (1992–1993)

-Merging of the Staffordshire and Warwickshire leagues would lead to the division being renamed as Staffordshire/Warwickshire 1 and would drop to being a tier 9 league.
+The merger of the Staffordshire and Warwickshire leagues would lead to the division being renamed Staffordshire/Warwickshire 1 and dropping to being a tier 9 league.
 Promotion was now to the newly introduced Midlands West 2 and relegation to Staffordshire/Warwickshire 2.

 Staffordshire/Warwickshire 1 (1993–1996)

 The top six teams from Midlands 1 and the top six from North 1 were combined to create National 5 North, meaning that Staffordshire/Warwickshire 1 dropped to become a tier 10 league.
 Promotion continued to Midlands West 2 and relegation to Staffordshire/Warwickshire 2.

 Staffordshire/Warwickshire 1 (1996–2000)

-At the end of the 1995–96 season National 5 North was discontinued and Staffordshire/Warwickshire 1 returned to being a tier 9 league.
+At the end of the 1995–96 season, National 5 North was discontinued, and Staffordshire/Warwickshire 1 returned to being a tier 9 league.
 Promotion continued to Midlands West 2 and relegation to Staffordshire/Warwickshire 2.
-At the end of the 1999–00 the league was discontinued due to RFU restructuring.
+At the end of 1999–00, the league was discontinued due to RFU restructuring.